Reducing On Scene Time with EXIT Principles, U-STEP-OUT, Simplistic Space Creation, Self-Extrication, and Effective Rescue Planning

 Secure the scene: Make sure the area is safe for rescuers and victims.

-Triage and treat: Prioritize victims based on injuries.
+Triage and treat: Prioritise victims based on injuries.

 Establish access: Create entry points for rescue.